ben-denham/hgt-drupal/docs/contributing.md

 5. Learning Resources
    * Any (freely available) external resources where the reader can learn about the topic.
+   * For each resource, a description should be given that explains **what** the resource explains/teaches, and **why** the reader will benefit from that resource.
 6. Tips and Gotchas
    * Any quick tips that will save the reader time, or gotchas that will prevent them from making the same mistakes that you've